Write a JSR |

 Please note: Any drafts posted for review must remain on the site as a record of the spec's development and will not be removed.

-- the length of the Review (30 - 90 days).
+- the length of the Review.
+If you do not specify a length, it will default to the normal 30 day minimum.
 During the review you can request to extend the length of the review by sending mail to firstname.lastname@example.org at least two days before the scheduled end date (90 days is

 - The answer to the following questions.